-Español en vivo-Spanish in the Community (f)
+Español en Vivo-Spanish in the Community (f) 43505

 Prerequisite: Spanish III, Spanish IIIH or above.
-Heritage speakers may take this course with departmental approval.
-May be taken concurrently with another Spanish course, level IV or higher.
+Heritage speakers may take this course with Departmental Approval

+May be taken concurrently with another Spanish course, level IV or higher

 Take advantage of this opportunity to show how relevant your study of Spanish truly is!
-This community-based class takes you out of the classroom and into the Spanish-speaking community.
+This community-based class takes you out of the classroom and into the Spanish-speaking community in and around Greenwich.
 This course emphasizes independent and group work, conversation, journal writing, language skill building, and community outreach through local agencies.
 Every student is required to attend 3-4 community outings and one service project.
-Preparation for and visits to different agencies takes place during class time and helps to develop your communication skills.
+Preparation for and visits to different agencies take place during class time and help to develop your communication skills.